n0vember4/bitcoin/README.md

-# Regtest with Testnet Difficulty
+# Regtest with difficulty-adjusting PoW
-The difficulty adjusts automatically like in testnet (and mainnet).
+The difficulty adjusts automatically like in mainnet/testnet.

 The only changed source file is `src/chainparams.cpp`.